 4. Giovanna Temporini (II)

-In 1670 Giovanna followed her husband’s instruction concerning the distribution of his assets to the letter.
-The establishment of a mansoniario at San Giovanni in Bragora (Berti’s first provision) is confirmed in a document in the church’s archive.
+In 1670 Giovanna followed her husband’s instructions concerning the distribution of his assets to the letter.
+The establishment of a mansionario at San Giovanni in Bragora (Berti’s first provision) is confirmed in a document in the church’s archive.
 We hear nothing more of Giovanna until 29 August 1675, when she seeks to revise her late husband’s investment arrangement for the dowry of Maria Berti (second provision).
-The agent with whom Giovanna makes a new argreement is the young Giovanni Battista Vivaldi, who is acting on behalf of Antonio Rossi.
+The agent with whom Giovanna makes a new agreement is the young Giovanni Battista Vivaldi, who is acting on behalf of Antonio Rossi.
 Rossi represents an agency (at the Sign of the Three Chalices in the Piazza San Marco) that will invest the sum at five per cent.
 (Note that Berti’s will specified a return of six per cent.)
-The new agreement is to last for three yearsAugust to August .
-See Doc.
-3 for the full text
+The new agreement is to have effect for three years (August 1675 to August 1678).
+See Appendix Doc.
+3 for the full text.

-This agreement incidentally introduces there is a new element to in the story, for it informs us that of Berti’s property (property that could have come from a lateral Berti bequest that post-dated Gabriele di Berti’s death).
-Signore Rossi manages a “cason...in Villa delle Gambarare” The cason currently rented by Tonin Tobaco for 24 ducats a year.
-The current proposal is to make her the perpetual owner of this property by “investing” the money set aside for Maria Berti’s dowry.
+This agreement incidentally introduces a new element to the Berti story, for it informs us that Signore Rossi manages on Berti’s behalf a “cason...in Villa delle Gambarare.”
+The cason is currently rented to Tonin Tobaco for 24 ducats a year.
+The current proposal is to make Giovanna the perpetual owner of this property by “investing” the money set aside for Maria Berti’s dowry in it.
+Signore Vivaldi would collect the rents.
 At a five per cent return, Giovanna would receive 15 ducats a year.
-Signore Vivaldi would collect the rents.

-The agreement then deals with the third provision of Berti’s will, that if Maria were to die, Signor Vivaldi would be obligated to disburse 100 of the 300 ducats to San Giovanni in Bragora. , isIt is prepared by Pietro Gonella and Marco Gasparini.
-Vivaldi’s signature is certified by Bartolomeo Valentini, Giovanna’s by Antonio Casari, and is in turn by Valentini.
+The new agreement then deals with the third provision of Berti’s will, namely that if Maria Berti were to die, Signor Vivaldi would be obligated to disburse 100 of the 300 ducats to San Giovanni in Bragora.
+The payout is obviously at a lower rate that the original deposit with the Provveditori di Sal, but it is possible that the rates had dropped.
+If they had dropped below five per cent, then the proposal would make sense.

-This contract was a fundamental element in the union a year later of Camilla Calicchio and Giovanni Battista Vivaldi in matrimony.
-This becomes evident as we turn to Giovanna’s will of 1676 (Appendix IV).
-The date may be slightly erroneous: it reads “14 die verò Dom[eni]ca ultimo mensis Maij,” but the 14th was a Thursday.
-If it was a Sunday, it was most probably the 17th.
-The will is written in dialect and is not in optimal condition; some words are unclear. surviving It is a transcription enclosed with a codicil of 6 Giugno.
-No original of the will has come to light.
+This contract has been prepared by Pietro Gonella and Marco Gasparini.
+G. B. Vivaldi’s signature is certified by Bartolomeo Valentini, Giovanna’s by Antonio Casari, and it in turn by Valentini.
+This agreement was a fundamental element in the marital union a year later of Camilla Calicchio and Giovanni Battista Vivaldi, a point that becomes evident as we turn to Giovanna’s will of 1676 (Appendix IV).
+The date appears to reads “14 die verò Dom[eni]ca ultimo mensis Maij,” but the since the 14th was a Thursday, it may once have said “24 die….”
+The will, written in Venetian dialect, is not in optimal condition; some words are all but lost.
+The surviving transcription, which is obviously a copy, is enclosed with a codicil of 6 Giugno.
+No original has come to light.